tt0y/daily_budget_bot/README.md

 - Set your income date and savings percentage.
 - Send your current balance to get a daily budget until your next income.
 - Persistent settings for each user.
+- **Daily Reminders**: The bot sends you a daily reminder at 11:00 AM to update your balance.

+> This bot helps you stick to your financial goals and improve financial discipline.

 ## Setup